Understanding Autism in Adults

 What Is Autism?

-Autism is a neurological difference that shapes how a person experiences the world, including how they process sensory information, communicate, form relationships, and think.
+Autism is a neurological difference that shapes how a person experiences the world.
+It affects how you process sensory information, communicate, form relationships, and think.
 It is not a disease, a deficit, or something to be fixed.
-Autism is a fundamental part of who someone is.

-The Autistic community increasingly embraces the understanding that autism is a form of neurodivergence—a natural variation in human neurology.
-Just as people have different body types, learning styles, and personalities, neurological differences like autism represent part of the broad spectrum of human experience.
+The Autistic community increasingly views autism as a form of neurodivergence (a natural variation in how the brain works).
+Just as people have different body types and learning styles, neurological differences like autism are part of the broad spectrum of human experience.

-Here in the Pacific Northwest, where we tend to value authenticity and individuality, this perspective resonates deeply.
-At Haven Health in Vancouver, WA, we approach autism through a neuro-affirming lens that honors each person's unique neurotype rather than measuring them against neurotypical standards.
+Here in the Pacific Northwest, where we value authenticity and individuality, this perspective resonates deeply.
+At Haven Health in Vancouver, WA, we approach autism through a neuro-affirming lens.
+We honor each person's unique neurotype rather than measuring them against neurotypical standards.

 If you are beginning to explore whether you might be Autistic, you are not alone.
-Our guide on how to know if you are Autistic as an adult is a helpful starting point, and our overview of understanding autism for adults provides broader context.
+Our guide on how to know if you are Autistic as an adult is a helpful starting point.
+Our overview of understanding autism for adults provides broader context.

 Signs of Autism in Adults